Blunk-electronic/ada_training/src/gtk/canvas/README.md

-# About this Demoprogram
+# About this Demo Program

-This demoprogram demonstrates how to realize fundamental things that are required for a canvas of a CAD-system:
+This demo program demonstrates how to realize fundamental things that are required for a canvas of a CAD-system:

 - zoom-in/out effects